jackschu/uva-operating-systems-review/markdownfiles/file-systems.md

     -   make a new (current) inode with copy on write of file data
     -   old inode lives on with copies of old data
 -   dont want to copy new whole inode array for every version
--   so we split inode array into peices with a root inode pointing to peices
+-   so we split inode array into pieces with a root inode pointing to pieces
--   then the peices are copy on write with a copy of root inode
+-   then the pieces are copy on write with a copy of root inode
 -   array of root inodes is the history
 -   copy on write also avoids the cost of logging since avoids copying

-<a id="org5e59cba"></a>
+<a id="orgb011eeb"></a>

 ## multiple file systems?